CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-4.md

 ![arm](./img/arm_infra_large.png "arm")

 You can find the ARM template and the correspondig parameters file in folder *day2/challenges/armtemplates/largeinfra*.
 Make yourself familiar with the template.
+Afterwards, create a new resource group, e.g. *complexarm-rg* and deploy the template.

 While you are deploying the template (create a new resource group and apply the template), here are a few parts, you should hav a look at in the meantime: